DOL Public Comment: No More Conflicted Advice

 Casual observers can be forgiven for assuming that algorithmic advice cannot possibly involve interaction with a human being.
 At Betterment, precise, consistent and unconflicted algorithms make recommendations to clients on how to reach their goals, tailored to each client’s personal circumstances.
 Incorporating insights from behavioral finance, our award-winning user interface surfaces only the most relevant data to clients, mitigating human tendencies to make poor decisions.

-Yet from its inception over five years ago, Betterment has always featured live, human customer support, seven days a week.
+Yet from its inception over five years ago, Betterment has always featured live, human customer support.
 In 2015, Consumer Reports named Betterment in its top five for customer service, alongside industry giants that have been around for decades.
 Far from being mutually exclusive, technology and customer experience go hand-in-hand.
 The algorithmic advice is efficient, scalable, and unbiased, but should they choose to call, our clients will speak only with a human.

 Observers have also speculated that automated investment services are for the young, and therefore cannot serve as the panacea for retirement savers at large.
 This has not squared with our experience; more than 25% of Betterment’s business comes from customers over the age of 50, and the segment is growing fast.
 While younger investors tend to be earlier adopters of new products, we have observed no generational preference for the convenience and value of better technology.